Narrative description and how to cite GEOS-Chem

 Ships.
 Global shipping emissions are from CEDS.
 Shipping emissions of NOx are processed by the PARANOX module of Vinken et al. [2012] to account for ozone and HNO3 production in the plume.
 The PARANOX module was updated by Holmes et al. [2014].

 Open Fires.
 Emissions from open fires for individual years are from the GFED4.1s inventory with options to use instead the FINNv1.5 inventory [Wiedinmyer et al., 2011], the QFED inventory, or the GFAS inventory.
+Emission factors for ALK6, C4H6, EBZ, STYR, and TMB emissions in GFED and FINN are a new development in version 14.5.0.
 The GFED4 biomass burning data have been extended through October 2022; this is a new development in version 14.2.0.
 The option to use a climatology of GFED4 biomass burning data is a new development in version 14.2.0.
 BB4CMIP historical fire emissions for 1750-2014 are from van Merle et al. [2017].
 VOC fire emissions [Carter et al., 2022] are a new development in version 14.2.0.

 Lightning.
 Lightning NOx emissions are as described by Murray et al. [2012] to match OTD/LIS climatological observations of lightning flashes.
 The option to use climatology was added as a new development in version 14.2.0.